yogeshvar/Introduction-To-Docker/README.md

 # Introduction-To-Docker
-Getting started with Docker; basic essentials things you need to know about docker: images,containers,volumes,creating docker image.
-And running an VM instance in GCloud.
+Getting started with Docker; basic essentials things you need to know about docker: images, containers, volumes, creating docker image.
+And running a VM instance in GCloud.

 # Introduction to Docker